What is the Best Treatment for Mood Disorders?

 1. Borderline Personality Disorder

-A borderline personality disorder is characterized by intense and unstable emotions, turbulent relationships, and impulsive behavior.
+A BPD is characterized by intense and unstable emotions, turbulent relationships, and impulsive behavior.
 Individuals with this disorder often struggle with a strong fear of abandonment and have difficulty regulating their emotions.
 They may engage in self-destructive behaviors and have a distorted sense of self.

 2. Narcissistic Personality Disorder